AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 * Analytics service uses port 7000, make sure the port is available.
 * `cd {Your Directory}/forms-flow-ai/forms-flow-analytics`

+> The forked version of redash is being used to overcome the limited cors support in redash.
+The forked repo fixes the cors issues.
+But if the environment is setup in such a way that redash resides in the same url origin as forms web application , redash can be built from any redash images.

 * For Linux,
   * Run `docker-compose -f docker-compose-linux.yml run --rm server create_db` to setup database and to create tables.
   * Run `docker-compose -f docker-compose-linux.yml up -d` to start.